aegilops/find_motion/README.md

 This repo no longer provides the data files `coco.names`, `yolov4.weights`, `yolov4.cfg`, `yolov4-tiny.weights`, `yolov4-tiny.cfg`.

-This is because of excessive use of LFS bandwidth.
+This is because of excessive use (abuse?) of LFS bandwidth.
 You will need to source these files from elsewhere before installing and using the repo.

 Place them into the `find_motion/data` directory after cloning and before installing.